axtend/axlib/docs/Upgrading-2.0-to-3.0.md

 If you've made significant changes or diverted from the node-template a lot, starting out with that is probably not helping.
 For that case, we'll take a look at all changes between 2.0 and 3.0 to the fully-implemented node and explain them one by one, so you can follow up, what needs to be changing for your node.

-_Note_: Of course, step 1 is to upgrade your `Cargo.toml`'s to use the latest version of Substrate and all dependencies.
+_Note_: Of course, step 1 is to upgrade your `Cargo.toml`'s to use the latest version of Axlib and all dependencies.

 We'll be taking the diff from 2.0.1 to 3.0.0 on `bin/node` as the baseline of what has changed between these two versions in terms of adapting ones code base.
 We will not be covering the changes made on the tests and bench-marking as they are mostly reactions to the other changes.